Project Reports

 -- indicate the status of each source file as one of {Not compiled successfully, Compiled without errors, Executed or otherwise demonstrated, Tested and passed}, one letter abbreviations are fine.

-Include the following files in a compressed archive (e.g. tar, zip).
-For the specification and progress report, you have the option of including these files in the report text.
+Include the following files in a compressed archive (e.g. tar, zip) or a service such as github.
+For the specification, you have the option of including these files in the report text.

 source code - documented, indented and readable